ChrisDobby/advent-of-code-2022/README.md

 My attempts at the [2022 Advent of Code](https://adventofcode.com/2022)

-Written is [Typescript](https://www.typescriptlang.org/) running on [Deno](https://deno.land/)
+Written in [Typescript](https://www.typescriptlang.org/) running on [Deno](https://deno.land/)

-To run a day cd into the directory and use
+To run a day, cd into the directory and execute

 ```
 deno run --allow-read main.ts